People

 The following faculty have indicated an interest in participating in a Center for Molecular Communication.
 Most of these researchers are faculty on the Reynolda campus; WFU School of Medicine faculty are indicated by italics.

-Rebecca Alexander, Associate Professor of Chemistry brings expertise in intramolecular signaling within proteins, with a focus on how conformational change is coupled to catalysis and how chemical events result in mechanical motion within proteins.
+Rebecca Alexander, Professor of Chemistry brings expertise in intramolecular signaling within proteins, with a focus on how conformational change is coupled to catalysis and how chemical events result in mechanical motion within proteins.
 Her research is currently funded by NSF.

 Edward Allen, Mathematics, contributes expertise in the application of combinatorial algorithms and computational algebraic modeling to problems in systems biology.